huwenqing0606/zkevm-circuits-documentation/EVM Circuit.md

 ### ExecutionGadget

 `ExecutionGadget` is a trait that will be implemented for each execution step that corresponds to an opcode.
 We often combine several opcodes with similar functionality into one `ExecutionGadget`. `ExecutionGadget` contains two methods:
-- `configure`, which is to put constraints for this execution step;
+- `configure`, which is to set constraints for this execution step;
 - `assign_exec_step`, which is used to fill in witness values into the circuit.

 ## Circuit Layout

-At each step, we enable 3 selector columns
+At each step, we enable 3 selector columns:
 - `q_usable`, if this step is a step that is actually used in execution;
 - `q_step_first`, if this step is the first execution step;
 - `q_step_last`, if this step is the last execution step.

-Then we enable an advice column
+Then we enable an advice column:

 - `q_step`,  the dynamic selector for the start of this execution step since the witnesses of each execution step may occupy variable height in the circuit layout.

-A few extra columns are enabled for various purposes, including
+A few extra columns are enabled for various purposes, including:

-- `constants`, a fixed column, to hold constant values used for copy constraints
+- `constants`, a fixed column, hold constant values used for copy constraints
 - `num_rows_until_next_step`, an advice column, count the number of rows until next step
-- `num_rows_inv`, an advice column, for constraint that enforce `q_step:= num_rows_until_next_step == 0`
+- `num_rows_inv`, an advice column, for a constraint that enforces `q_step:= num_rows_until_next_step == 0`

-In alignment with `Challenge` API, we classify all above columns as in phase 1 columns.
+In alignment with the `Challenge` API of Halo2, we classify all above columns as in phase 1 columns using Halo2's phase convention.

-After that, a rectangular region of advice columns are arranged for the execution step specific constraints that corresponds to an `ExecutionGadget`.
+After that, a rectangular region of advice columns is arranged for the execution step specific constraints that corresponds to an `ExecutionGadget`.
 The width of this region is set to be a constant `STEP_WIDTH`.
 The step height is not fixed, so it is dynamic.
 This part is handled by `CellManager`.

-For each step, `CellManager` allocates an area of advice columns with given height and number of advice columns as width.
+For each step, `CellManager` allocates an area of advice columns with a given height and the number of advice columns as its width.
 The allocation process is in alignment with `Challenge` API.
-So within the area of advice column allocated, `CellManager` marks columns in consecutive regions from left to right as
+So within the area allocated to advice columns, `CellManager` marks columns in consecutive regions from left to right as

 - `CellType::Lookup(Table)`: used for lookups.
-The type of lookups used inside evm-circuit are configured in `LOOKUP_CONFIG`, currently containing `Fixed` (corresponding to the fixed table), `Tx` (corresponding to the tx table), `Rw` (corresponding to the read-write table), `Bytecode` (corresponding to the bytecode table), `Block` (corresponding to the block table), `Copy` (corresponding to the copy table), `Keccak` (corresponding to the Keccak table), `Exp` (corresponding to the exp table), `Sig` (corresponding to the tx sign-verify table).
-For each type of lookup cells, `LOOKUP_CONFIG` sets their number of columns used inside evm circuit.
-We note that this number of columns inside evm-circuit for each lookup type cells is <i>not</i> the number of columns used in the corresponding lookup table.
+The type of lookups used inside evm-circuit are configured in `LOOKUP_CONFIG`, currently containing
+    - `Fixed` (corresponding to the fixed table),
+    - `Tx` (corresponding to the tx table),
+    - `Rw` (corresponding to the read-write table),
+    - `Bytecode` (corresponding to the bytecode table),
+    - `Block` (corresponding to the block table),
+    - `Copy` (corresponding to the copy table),
+    - `Keccak` (corresponding to the Keccak table),
+    - `Exp` (corresponding to the exp table),
+    - `Sig` (corresponding to the tx sign-verify table).
+For each type of lookup cells, `LOOKUP_CONFIG` sets its number of columns used inside EVM Circuit.
+Note: the number of columns inside EVM Circuit for each lookup type cells is <i>not</i> the number of columns used in the corresponding lookup table.
 This will be explained in detail in a later section "<b>Lookup Tables</b>";
 - `CellType::StoragePermutationPhase2`: used for copy constraints on phase 2, and number of columns `N_PHASE2_COPY_COLUMNS`;
 - `CellType::StoragePhase2`: used for phase 2 constraints, and number of columns `N_PHASE2_COLUMNS-N_PHASE2_COPY_COLUMNS`;
 - `CellType::StoragePermutation`: used for copy constraints, and number of columns `N_COPY_COLUMNS`;